We model you

-to apply OiCOS economic modelling technologies for your product and organisation.
-We call our technology and method of analysis the Economic Engine.
+of the OiCOS economic modelling technologies for your product and organisation is what we call the Economic Engine.
 Where is it applicable and what is it?

 Areas of Application

-OiCOS Economic Engine enables a division of labour in modelling
+The OiCOS Economic Engine aims to enable a division of labour in modelling

-- because OiCOS developed compositional economic and business modelling.
+- for that we have developed compositional economic and business modelling.

 - By that management (or modelling as thinking about the organisation)